-What Location Do Guinea Pigs Like for Petting – Inside or Outside of the Cage?
+What Location Do Guinea Pigs Like for Petting?

 How to Properly Hold a Guinea Pig?

-Ensure to never touch its mouth, nose or eyes as well and make sure that kids do not do this as well because kids usually go straight for the mouth and face, and this poses a risk of guinea pigs biting them.
+Ensure to never touch its mouth, nose, or eyes as well.
+Make sure that kids do not do this as well because kids usually go straight for the mouth and face.
+This poses a risk of guinea pigs biting them.